ibm-cloud-docs/EventStreams/satellite_provisioning.md

 4. Look for the acknowledgment window.

    1. Complete the storage configuration setup.
    2. You might be prompted for the **Optional: Configure autoupdate** step.
-It is recommended that the storage assignment autoupdate is enabled for the {{site.data.keyword.messagehub}} cluster.
-This will help keep the storage templates updated automatically with the latest revision level available.
+You are recommended to enable the storage assignment autoupdate for the {{site.data.keyword.messagehub}} cluster.
+This will help keep the storage templates automatically updated with the latest revision level available.
    3. Complete assignment of the storage configuration to the {{site.data.keyword.messagehub}} service cluster.

 After the storage assignment is created, allow up to 60 minutes for the {{site.data.keyword.messagehub}} service instance to be ready for use.